rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 function to find the longest of two string slices</span>

-Note that we want the function to take string slices (which are references, as we talked about in Chapter 4) since we don't want the `longest` function to take ownership of its arguments.
+Note that we want the function to take string slices (which are references, as we talked about in Chapter 4) since we don’t want the `longest` function to take ownership of its arguments.
 We want the function to be able to accept slices of a `String` (which is the type of the variable `string1`) as well as string literals (which is what variable `string2` contains).